imagej/imagej.github.io/_pages/plugins/denoiseg.md

 2. Train the neural network.
 The result is a trained neural network, which is called: model.
 (Training keeps your computer busy for around 12 h.
 This can be done over night, as you don't need do anything.)
 3. Prediction: Use the train model to segment as much images as you want.
 This step is much faster, just 1 second per image.

-This FIJI plugin is part of CSBDeep, a collection of neural network algorithm in FIJI.
+This Fiji plugin is part of CSBDeep, a collection of neural network algorithm in Fiji.
 For more information about our open source implementation , examples and images, click [here](https://csbdeep.bioimagecomputing.com/tools/denoiseg/).

 # Publication: DenoiSeg - Joint Denoising and Segmentation